rnml/shell-file-mode/README.md

-`shell-file.el` defines elisp code for managing and running blocks of shell scripts from within emacs.
-The benefits of this way of working are
+`shell-file.el` defines elisp code supporting a workflow whereby one manages and runs shell scripts from within emacs rather than the command line.
+The benefits of this approach include

-  * hello
+  * no context switching between emacs and the command line,
-  * there
+  * separation of command output from the command itself, so your cursor stays editing the command, and
-  * mom
+  * structured logs of both command and output history

 # The shell file #

-The idea is that one has a file called a *shell file* containing blocks of shell script.
-Here is an example shell file.
+The central feature of this way of working is a shell scrip called the *shell file* containing blocks of shell script.
+Here is an example shell file:

     #!/bin/bash
     # -*- eval: (shell-file-mode t) -*-